Chart Color Schemes

 Bundoora is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bundoora's population has notable cultural diversity, with 39.5% born overseas and 44.0% speaking a language other than English at home.
-Christianity is the predominant religion in Bundoora, accounting for 53.1% of its residents.
-Buddhism, however, is more prevalent in Bundoora compared to Greater Melbourne, with 4.5% of its population identifying as Buddhist.
+Bundoora has a high level of cultural diversity, with 39.5% of its population born overseas and 44.0% speaking a language other than English at home.
+Christianity is the predominant religion in Bundoora, comprising 53.1% of the population.
+Buddhism is overrepresented in Bundoora compared to Greater Melbourne, making up 4.5% versus None%.

 Frequently Asked Questions - Diversity